hpcloud/npm-lazy-mirror/README.md

 ## About

-This package provides a lazy mirroring options for those that:
+This package provides a lazy mirroring option for those that:

   * Don't want to mirror the entire couchDB for npmjs.org
   * Don't want to setup cron jobs for those tasks